Pp3ng/Pp3ng/README.md

   - My personal website to showcase my thoughts and photography.

 - 🌱 I’m currently learning:
-  - Advanced topics in system programming and tools related to Linux.
+  - Advanced topics in system programming and networking.
   - Techniques for optimizing and managing Linux environments.

 - 👯 I’m looking to collaborate on: